mre/mre.github.io.v2/blog/2017-obsolete.md

 Without thinking too much about it, I opened up my editor and wrote down a few tools I found through my initial research.
 After that, I pushed the list to Github.

+I called the project [Awesome Static Analysis](https://github.com/mre/awesome-static-analysis/).

 Fast forward two years, and the list has grown quite a bit.
 So far, it has 75 contributors, 277 forks and received over 2000 stars.
 (Thanks for all the support!)

 Around 1000 unique visitors find the list every week.
-Not much by any means, but I feel obliged to keep it up-to-date, because has become an important source of information for many people.
+Not much by any means, but I feel obliged to keep it up-to-date because has become an important source of information for many people.

+It now lists around 300 tools for static analysis.
+Everything from Ada to TypeScript is on that list.
+What I find particularly motivating is, that now the authors themselves create pull requests to add their tools!

 There was one problem though: The list of pull requests got longer and longer, as I was busy doing other things.